viktorkhon/n8n-nodes-builder/README.md

    my end) because it builds up n8n from source, but subsequent starts are a matter of seconds.
 5. Go to your custom node folder and run `pnpm install` to install dependencies.
 6. Still inside your custom node folder, run `pnpm build` to build your custom node.
-7. **[Optinal (done as preLaunchTask inside `launch.json`)]** You can also run `pnpm dev` in a terminal to watch for changes and rebuild automatically.
+7. **[Optional (done as preLaunchTask inside `launch.json`)]** You can also run `pnpm dev` in a terminal to watch for changes and rebuild automatically.
-8. Then press `F5` to start the n8n server in debug mode using `Launch n8n with debug` launch config.
+8. Then press `F5` to start the n8n server in debug mode using `Start n8n` launch config.
 It will run `pnpm dev` in the custom nodes folder and start the n8n server in debug mode.
-The server will automatically restart when you make changes to the n8n source code or your custom nodes thanks to the `--watch` directive.
 9. Add breakpoint to your custom node Typescript or n8n source code and start debugging !

 ## Inspirations